DIDONEproject/musif/docs/source/Feature_definition.md

 # Feature definition

-This tables presents the definition of all the stock features provided with musiF.
+This tables presents the definition of all the stock features provided with musif.

 The first column are Python Regular Expression that match the relevant columns of the final DataFrame.